kubernetes/enhancements/keps/sig-scheduling/5075-dra-consumable-capacity/README.md

 // CapacityRequirements defines the capacity requirements for a specific device request. type CapacityRequirements struct {
     // Minimum defines the minimum amount of each device capacity required for the request.
+    // Each minimum amount must be a non-negative integer.
     //
     // If the capacity has a sharing policy, this value is rounded up to the nearest valid amount
     // according to that policy.
 The rounded value is used during scheduling to determine how much capacity to consume.